Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Composition and Curation Process

-\paragraph{Filtering Pipeline} To further refine the raw collection of 32 million image-caption pairs, we apply an additional layer of filtering by reviewing metadata fields to only keep subfigures whose original compound figure was labeled by either Clinical Image or Microscopy, which yields a dataset of 26 million pairs.
+Decomposing the compound images of \datasetcomp using our DAB-DETR model yields an initial dataset of approximately 32 million.
+To ensure the final dataset contains only biomedical images, we apply an additional filtration using global modality metadata fields to only keep subfigures whose original compound figure was labeled as either Clinical Image or Microscopy, which yields a dataset of 26 million pairs.
 Subsequently, we employ a ResNet-101 model \citep{lin2023pmc} to assess each image and infer its medical relevance.
 This filtering process further reduces the dataset to 18 million high-quality image-caption pairs.